Sod Installation Tips and Information

 How much do I need to water sod?

-- Soak the soil to the depth of 6 inches for ideal infiltration and hydration
+- Soak the soil to the depth of 6 inches by applying at least one to one and a half inches of water for ideal infiltration and hydration

 - Water if the blades look wilted or if the top 2 inches of soil is dry